HHS/simpler-grants-gov/documentation/decisions/adr/2023-11-14-design-research-tools.md

 ### Other tools explored (tho quickly ruled out)
 - [Dovetail] -- Industry-standard research data repository.
 Lots of tool integrations.
 Hefty price tag.
 Likely not necessary for such a small team.
 Only feature it provides is a data repo.
 - [Giftbit] -- Similar functionality to Tremendous (which is preferred by Nava).
-Is (recommended by 18F/TSS)[https://handbook.tts.gsa.gov/18f/how-18f-works/research-guidelines/#how-do-i-actually-distribute-the-compensation-to-research-participants].
+Is [recommended by 18F/TSS](https://handbook.tts.gsa.gov/18f/how-18f-works/research-guidelines/#how-do-i-actually-distribute-the-compensation-to-research-participants).
 - [Typeform] -- Basic surveys.
 Custom branding.
 High price point.Integrates w/ Tremendous, Dovetail.
 Only feature it provides is surveys.
 - [SurveyMonkey] -- Integrates with Tremendous, Dovetail.
 Only feature it provides is surveys.
-- (maze.co)[https://maze.co] -- Industry-standard Figma testing.
+- [maze](https://maze.co) -- Industry-standard Figma testing.
 Nava's recommended platform for unmoderated usability testing (likely not needed in the near-term).